 The course is designed to explore the practical application of mental health law within the context of a ‘patient’s experience’ so that students may identify and explain the statutory frameworks and safeguards that are available to individuals with a mental disorder and which should support their voluntary or compulsory care and treatment.

 The course will encourage students to reflect upon professional decision making, the complexities of interdisciplinary working and professional boundaries whilst also understanding the impact of mental health law and policy on services users and their family and carers.

 The course has been designed for practitioners working in an area of mental health who require a practical understanding of the law.
-In particular, the course will be of interest to Mental Health Act Administrators and other health and social care professionals responsible for the coordination and administration of statutory processes.
+In particular, the course will be of interest to Mental Health Act Administrators and other professionals responsible for the coordination and administration of statutory processes.
 Applicants are normally nominated by their employer.